efxlve/crwn-clothing/README.md

-# CRWN Clothing (TypeScript)
+# CRWN Clothing
-CRWN Clothing is an e-commerce web application built with React, Redux, TypeScript, Firebase, and Stripe.
-It is a full-stack application that allows users to browse through a variety of clothing items, add items to their cart, and checkout using Stripe.
-The application also features user authentication and authorization with Firebase and Google Sign-In.

-## Live Demo
-You can view a live demo of this app [here](https://main--verdant-brigadeiros-439541.netlify.app/).
+CRWN Clothing is a modern and stylish online clothing store.
+This project is built with React and Redux, providing a user-friendly shopping experience.

 ## Features
-- User authentication with Firebase

 - User authorization with Firebase and Google Sign-In
-- User data storage with Firebase
+- Database storage with Firebase
 - Shopping cart with Redux
-- Payment processing with Stripe
+- Stripe payment integration
-- Database storage with Firebase
+- Mobile responsive design
 - Deployment with Netlify

 ## Technologies